effective-altruism-australia/donation_portal/README.md

 * `uv sync` to create a virtual environment and install dependencies
 * `source bin/apply_patches.sh` to patch old dependencies
 * `uv run manage.py runserver` to start the Django dev server

+## Production

+### Deploying frontend
+* Update the `.env` file to use the appropriate production variables
+* `uv run frontend/build.py` to build for production
+* Copy and paste the output code into a WordPress HTML element

+### Deploying backend
+* Set up services for Celery beat, Celery workers, Redis, Postgres and Memcached
+* Update the `.env` file to use the appropriate production variables
+* `uv sync` to create a virtual environment and install dependencies
+* `source bin/apply_patches.sh` to patch old dependencies
+* Create and run a Gunicorn/Django service

+For details consult the "EAA & EAAE Manual".